polyglotDataNerd/poly-spark-covid/output/README.md

 Some useful queries in the Insights class for the USA

- 1. [Deaths and affected by COVID by day and state](https://github.com/polyglotDataNerd/poly-spark-covid/blob/master/src/main/scala/com/poly/covid/sql/Insights.scala#L45): this is an exact match John Hopkins Outputs in their daily graph.
+ 1. [Deaths and affected by COVID by day US totals](https://github.com/polyglotDataNerd/poly-spark-covid/blob/master/src/main/scala/com/poly/covid/sql/Insights.scala#L45): this is an exact match John Hopkins Outputs in their daily graph.

         +------------+---------+-----------+
         |last_updated|us_deaths|us_affected|